 - “Outing” or threatening to out a partner’s sexual orientation or gender identity to family, friends, employers, or in other situations where this may pose a threat.

 - Telling the survivor that abusive behavior is a normal part of LGBTQ relationships, or that it cannot be relationship violence because it is occurring between LGBTQ individuals.

 - Manipulating friends and family supports and generating sympathy and trust in order to cut off these resources to the survivor.

 - Portraying the violence as mutual and even consensual, especially if the partner attempts to defend against it, or as an expression of masculinity or some other “desirable” trait.

 - Interfering with hormones their partner is taking to transition, or forcing their partner to transition.

-SHARPP is a safe zone for the GLBTQ community at UNH.
+SHARPP is a safe zone for the LGBTQ community at UNH.
 If you are concerned about yourself or someone you care about, we are here to help.
 SHARPP is available 24/7 to listen without judgment and to offer information, options, resources and emotional support.
 All SHARPP services are free and confidential.

-- 24/7 Help Line: (603) 862-SAFE (7233)
+- 24/7 Help Line: (603) 862-7233

-- Visit Us: Monday - Friday, 8:00 a.m. - 4:30 p.m., Wolff House (next to Health Services)
+- Walk-ins are welcomed and no appointment is necessary: Monday - Friday, 8:00 a.m. - 4:00 p.m., Wolff House (next to Health & Wellness)